AlexRogalskiy/Architecture/OctopusServer/ConfigAsCode/Migrations/Migrations.md

 ## Uncommon

 ### Importing a document after the schema has been initialized
-If the schema is already initialized, and a new document has been since added to version-control, the import step will execute, but any further steps related to that document will be skipped.
+If the schema is already initialized, and a new document has been since added to git, the import step will execute, but any further steps related to that document will be skipped.
 In this case, `Add Bar to Channels` is skipped, because the `Import Channels` step will already import the channels in their most up-to-date shape.
 ![Import after init](./Import_after_init.png)

 ### Removing a document from the schema
-In the rare case that we need to remove a document from version-control, the remove step allows us to delete the document from git.
+In the rare case that we need to remove a document from git, the remove step allows us to delete the document from git.
 ![Remove](./Remove.png)

 ### Importing and removing the same document in the same migration session